xxxdtrevor214/PayPal-Java-SDK/README.md

 Please feel free to create an issue in this repo with any feedback, questions, or concerns you have.

-*NOTE*: This API is still in alpha, is subject to change, and should not be used in production.
+*NOTE*: This API is still in beta, is subject to change, and should not be used in production.